Reviewing Stevanato Group (NYSE:STVN) and Ardagh Group (NYSE:ARD)

 |3.42%

-This table compares Stevanato Group and Ardagh Group’s revenue, earnings per share and valuation.
+This table compares Stevanato Group and Ardagh Group’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue